kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 ## AI is My Assistant

 Artificial Intelligence has turned into Large Language Model (LLM) that turned into a product called Claude (one of them).
 The code program is no longer mystery.
-The another mystery is the meaning of the code program and it's impact to the sofware.
-As programmer you still need to learn programming language in the AI era.
-You still have the job to write and review the code to bring high quality software!
+The another mystery am I **understand** the meaning of the code program.
+As programmer I still need to learn programming language in the AI era.
+I still have the job to write and review the code to bring high quality software.

 Let's start for the execution.
 At the first try, I just throw all the things from the brownie and tell the Claude to port it into Swift.
 Errrr...
 It doesn't work as expected.
 Then, I change my workflow.

 First, I split the parts of brownie into three parts (branches):

-- Part 1 - branch `ch01-10`: It covers chapter 1 (Downloading Web Pages) to 10 (Keeping Data Private)
+- Part 1 - branch `ch01-10`: It covers chapter 1 to 10 (Downloading Web Pages to Keeping Data Private)
-- Part 2 - branch `ch11-14`: It covers chapter 11 (Adding Visual Effects) to 14 (Making Content Accessible)
+- Part 2 - branch `ch11-14`: It covers chapter 11 to 14 (Adding Visual Effects to Making Content Accessible)
-- Part 3 - branch `ch15-16`: It covers chapter 15 (Supporting Embedded Content) to 16 (Reusing Previous Computation)
+- Part 3 - branch `ch15`: It covers chapter 15 (Supporting Embedded Content)
+- Part 4 - branch `ch16`: to 16 (Reusing Previous Computation)

+Part 4 is really hard to implement.
+Wrong put reusable state the the browser will be terrible shape.
+Imagine minesweeper game.

 Second, I create a Swift project for web browser engine.
 I called it `ToyStack`.